vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores/vtex-io-documentation-overwriting-the-messages-app.md

 ![queryvariables](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-overwriting-the-messages-app-1.png)

 6. To fill in the `Query Variables` box, check the next sections **according to your store's desired scenario** (*catalog* or *app* messages translations).
-7. After adjusting your query, click on the play button to run the declared mutation.
+7. After adjusting your query, click the play button to run the declared mutation.
 For both scenarios, the expected response is as follows:

 ```json
 {